pivotal/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/install.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-This section details how to install the SupplyChain authored using the tanzu `supplychain` CLI.
+This topic tells you how to install a SupplyChain authored using the Tanzu Supply Chain CLI plug-in.

 ## Installing from a local machine